syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

    Add New Project
    {:.caption}

-4. After you create a new Coded UI project, a CUIT file is added automatically and the Generate Code dialog box appears.
-In this, choose Record actions, edit UI map or add assertions.
+4. After created a new coded UI project, a CUIT file is added automatically, and the Generate Code dialog box appears.
+In this, choose Record actions, edit UI map, or add assertions.

    ![Generate Code dialog box](UIAutomation_images/UIAutomation_img2.png)